Nuns....Down Low Hoes? Victims? Pedophiles? All The Above.

 The victims and/or their guardians have accepted settlement after settlement putting a price on their silence and not saying much afterwards.
 This filth will never end as it seemingly prevails over the course of years in most cases, only to be bought off with hush money.
 Why even complain about it, right?
 Appears to be a lucrative form of income for these victims.
 The whole situation is weird to say the least.

-If you step outside of your anger for a moment, you'll soon realize as you take notice of all the innuendos.
+If you step outside of your anger for a moment, you'll soon realize, as you take notice of all the innuendos.
 Sex is almost everywhere you look.
-Ancient Christian freethinker - artists encouraged and popularized brazen and wanton sex in a lot of literature, music, artworks and architecture all throughout history.
+For instance, artists encouraged and popularized brazen and wanton sex in a lot of literature, music, artworks, and architecture all throughout history.
 And when you start to look for it you'll be called a conspiracy theorist because it is THAT MUCH IN YOUR FACE.
-Imagine the subliminal material that accompany these religious teachings.
+Imagine the subliminal material that accompanies these teachings at private religious institutions.
+And while we know not all are guilty, we also know that: many are.
+That's like saying all cops are bad when we know they all aren't.
+It's with certainty that there are many "good" one's left; but as history often shows us, the bad guys usually do outnumber the good ones.

 Humanity has to recognize that the call for stringent punishment and reform is not merely an emotional response but a necessary step towards restoring integrity and accountability within these religious communities.
 Only through unwavering commitment to justice can we hope to dismantle the veneer of secrecy that has allowed such egregious acts to persist unchallenged.
-For now, don't hold your breath!